Euro-pol/discord-invite-disabler/readme.md

 # Discord invite disabler
 PoC funny troll website that disables discord invites for an amount of time (24+ hours usually).
-[Chick here](https://euro-pol.github.io/discord-invite-disabler/) for a demo 😁
+[Click here](https://euro-pol.github.io/discord-invite-disabler/) for a demo 😁

 # How does it work?
 Since discord uses cloudflare, they added a rule that blocks someone after spamming requests on the [invite endpoint](https://discord.com/api/v9/invites/nouveau).
 Therefore, you will see an error when using invites in the discord client.
 Note that it takes ~1 minute to get rate limited.